Posted on

 Can my employer retaliate against me for complaining about harassment?

 No, employers are forbidden from retaliating against you for complaining about workplace harassment.
-If they do retaliate, it can lead to an additional cause of action for you to file in your lawsuit.
+If they do retaliate, I can bring an additional cause of action for you to file in your lawsuit.
+This, in turn, can lead to larger financial rewards for you.

 What damages are available in California?